Fabszn/scaffolding-plugin-lagom/README.md

     .enablePlugins(LagomScaffoldingPlugin)
 ```

-Setting up is now finished. you should find new task named : *newService*
+Setting up is now finished. you should find new task named : *newJavaService*

 # How use the plugin

 Using is very simple. at the sbt prompt use the following command :
 ```
-> newService [ServiceName]
+> newJavaService [ServiceName]
 ```

 By default, the plugin will used the **organisation** setting  defined into the project.
 You can override it by used the parameter : *org:*
 ```
-> newService [ServiceName] org:xx.xx.xx
+> newJavaService [ServiceName] org:xx.xx.xx
 ```

 That's all folks !